lgatto/RPackageDevelopment/rpd2.md

 It is possible to explicitely use symbol `s` from package `foo` with `foo::s` or `foo:::s` if `s` is not exported.

+The `roxygen2` package (see below) can also be used to manage the namespace.

 ## R code